 Yes; however, mosquitoes don't land well in breezy or foggy conditions, and they don't usually come out into sunny areas.
 We have repellent wipes, but you probably won't need them.
 Wearing a long-sleeved shirt will protect you from most bites.
 Please do not use spray repellent, as it damages the helmets, harnesses and gear.

 You will get some sun exposure, especially during the late summer months.
-Use waterproof sunscreen or a physical zinc block to keep the sunscreen from washing off early, and to keep chemicles out of the stream water.
+Use reef-safe sunscreen or a physical zinc or titanium block to keep the sunscreen from washing off early, and to keep chemicles out of the stream water and ocean.
 Be prepared to be in the sun for at least an hour.
 You may wear a baseball cap or visor under your helmet to protect your face and keep the sun out of your eyes.
 A long-sleeved rash guard is usually adequate protection for your arms.

 If you must reschedule your tour, please call us with at least 24 hours notice.
 If you cancel your tour with less than 48 hours notice, or if you don't show up at your scheduled tour time, we don't issue a refund.
 If you cancel your tour with more than 48 hours notice, we issue a refund minus 10%.
-We don't issue a refund if a participant doesn't meet the age or weight restrictions at check-in.
+We don't issue a refund if a participant doesn't meet the age or weight restrictions at check-in, so please make sure to weigh yourself at least 48 hours before your tour date.
 You can find the full cancellation policy at the reservation booking page; it's also emailed to guests upon making a reservation.

 For more information, here's an extensive, detailed list of frequently asked questions.
 Our blog is an excellent source of information about what the tour is like, and provides tips and suggestions for making the most of your day.